- DCN Tutorial

-As signal travels through the media it tends to spread and overlaps.
+As signal travels through the media, it tends to spread and overlaps.
 The amount of dispersion depends upon the frequency used.

-Random disturbance or fluctuation in analog or digital signals is said to be Noise in signal, which may distort the actual information being carried.
+Random disturbance or fluctuation in analog or digital signal is said to be Noise in signal, which may distort the actual information being carried.
 Noise can be characterized in one of the following class:

 Heat agitates the electronic conductors of a medium which may introduce noise in the media.
-Up to a certain level thermal noise is unavoidable.
+Up to a certain level, thermal noise is unavoidable.

 Wireless or open air space is said to be unguided media, because there is no connectivity between the sender and receiver.
 Information is spread over the air, and anyone including the actual recipient may collect the information.